Actindo-AG/Documentation/RetailSuiteAccounting/Integration/01_RunAccountingWizard.md

 ![Chart of Accounts](../../Assets/Screenshots/RetailSuiteAccounting/AccountingWizard/ChartAccounts.png "[Chart of Accounts]")

-1. Select the appropriate option in the *Chart of accounts* drop-down list:
+1. Click the *Chart of accounts* drop-down list and select the appropriate option.
+The following options are available:

     - **SKR03 - Standard Chart of accounts**
     - **SKR04 - Standard Chart of accounts new version**